frePPLe/frepple/doc/technical-guide/user-interface/creating-an-extension-app.rst

 #. | **Define the database models**:
    | Edit the file models.py to describe the new database models you require.
-   | The database table and its indexes are created with:
+   | The database table and its indexes are created with the following two
+     commands.
+The first one generates an incremental database update script.
+     The second one executes the migration generated in the first step.

    ::

+      frepplectl makemigrations
-      frepplectl syncdb
+      frepplectl migrate

 #. | **Register the new models in the admin**:
    | You’ll need to edit the file admin.py.